Penguin-Spy/powercord-ppl-moe/README.md

 - [x] Get it working at all
 - [ ] Don't commit copyright infringement
 - [ ] i18n (translations & also emojis in field titles like in the real site)
+- [ ] Hide tab if the user doesn't have a ppl.moe profile
 - [ ] Display the user's pronouns next to their name in messages (like the pronoundb plugin)
 - [ ] Display the user's badges (Admin, Beta tester, bug reporter [any others?])
 - [ ] Full markdown formatting (tables, using underscores, strikethrough, seperators, code & codeblocks, and more!)